 However, unlike price (a data point you can look at and easily understand its impact on your monthly budget), internet speed can be a trickier data point for people to decipher.

-You might ask, what exactly is “fast” internet?
+You might ask, what is good internet speed?
+What exactly is “fast” internet?
 What internet speed do I actually need?
-Will my internet be able to do everything I need it to do?
-Do I really need to pay an extra $20 per month for that extra 100 Mbps?
-And how fast is 100 Mbps, and what does Mbps even mean?
+Do I really need to pay an extra $20/month for those extra 100 Mbps?
+What does Mbps even mean?